 1 Heat mustard oil in a heavy-bottomed pan with a lid.
 Add mustard seeds, cardamom, cinnamon, and bay leaves.
 Add the chopped onion and fry until translucent and smooth.

-2 Add the beef and brown for 4 mins.
+2. Add the beef and brown for 4 minutes.
 Add the tomatoes and stir in the dhania-jeera powder and ginger-garlic paste.
-Add 1/2 a cup of water, cover, and simmer for 5 mins.
-Keep including water.
-Make positive the substances don’t burn from the bottom.
+Add 1/2 cup of water, cover, and simmer for 5 minutes.
+Keep adding water.
+Make sure the substances don’t burn from the bottom.

 3 When the mutton chunks are gentle, stir within the yogurt.
 Add salt and pepper to flavor.